Lubricants from ADDINOL

 Mineral oil vs. synthetic oil

 The synthetic base oils from group IV and V have a high inherent VI, are saturated and sulphur-free.
 As a result, the oils are very resistant to ageing and temperature, but are also expensive to produce.
-Synthetic oil can also be obtained from petroleum, but also from coal or vegetable oils.
-In this case, short hydrocarbon chains (C2H4 or C3H6) are combined to form lubricating oil molecules.
-It does not have to consist exclusively of hydrocarbon.
-It may contain oxygen (synthetic esters, polyglycols), phosphorus (phosphoric acid esters) or silicon (silicone oils).
-The molecular structure results from the treatment.
-The aim is to form homogeneous structures without foreign substances.
+Synthetic oil can also be obtained from crude oil, but also from coal or vegetable oils.
+Short hydrocarbon chains (C2H4 or C3H6) are combined to form lubricating oil molecules.
+Synthetic oil does not have to consist exclusively of hydrocarbons.
+It can contain oxygen (synthetic esters, polyglycols), phosphorus (phosphoric acid esters) or silicon (silicone oils).
+The molecular structure results from the machining process.
+The aim is to form homogeneous structures without undesirable foreign substances.

-Accordingly, lubricants are always composed of pure base oils and certain additives, which are selected according to the intended use of the oil.
-The main component of a lubricant is always the base oil, the additives constitute about 10-20% of the lubricant.
+Lubricants are therefore always composed of pure base oils and specially added additives, which are selected according to the area of application of the oil.
+The main component of a lubricant is always the base oil.
+The additives take up about 10-20% of the lubricant.
 In exceptional cases, the additive content can reach up to 30%.

 The viscosity or toughness is a measure of the internal friction of an oil when flowing.
 It is strongly temperature-dependent: